janablechschmidt/MetaRange.jl/docs/src/newbies.md

 Now, we need to set VSCode up so it knows that you want to program in Julia language.
 To do so, open VSCode.
 In the top menu bar, select "View", then "Extensions".
 In the appearing search bar, type "julia".
 Select the Julia extension and hit the "Install" button.
 Finally, restart VSCode.
 You have now connected Julia and VSCode!
 ## Setting up MetaRange
 Now, we need to open a terminal.
 In the top menu bar, select "Terminal" and then "New Terminal".
-Then, press and hold Alt, and press "j" and "o" while holding Alt.
+Then, press and hold Alt, and press "j" and then "o" while holding Alt.
 This will tell it "Julia open", so it starts up Julia in your terminal.
 To the left of your coursor, it should now say "julia>".

 To set up MetaRange, type the following: